groupdocs-watermark/GroupDocs.Watermark-for-.NET/Docs/content/watermark/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-word-processing-documents/protecting-word-processing-documents.md

 description: ""
 keywords:
 productName: GroupDocs.Watermark for .NET
-hideChildren: False
+hideChildren: True
 ---
 Since version 18.6, GroupDocs.Watermark provides a simplified way of protecting the Word documents with the password.
 The API allows you to protect as well as unprotect the Word documents.
 The following protection types are supported:

 * *AllowOnlyRevisions*: user can only add revision marks to the document.
 * *AllowOnlyComments*: user can only modify comments in the document.
 * *AllowOnlyFormFields*: user can only enter data in the form fields in the document.
 * *ReadOnly*: no changes are allowed to the document.

 The protection types are added to the [*WordProcessingProtectionType*](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.contents.wordprocessing/wordprocessingprotectiontype) enum.
 Following code samples demonstrate how to protect and unprotect Word documents.